-Recipients were continuously monitored for changes in ALT, AST, total bilirubin, albumin, creatinine (Cr), white blood cell, neutrophil %, hemoglobin, and platelet after surgery (0 d) until postoperative day 7, with a portion of the results being presented in Supplementary Table 1.
+Recipients were continuously monitored for changes in ALT, AST, total bilirubin, albumin, creatinine (Cr), white blood cell, neutrophil %, hemoglobin and platelet after surgery (0 d) until postoperative day 7, with a portion of the results being presented in Supplementary Table 1.
 Accordingly, our results found no differences in the aforementioned nine variables except for Cr-D0 (P = 0.029), suggesting a significant reduction in Cr levels at postoperative day 0, which was mainly attributed to the difference between the D-RIPC and S-RIPC group.
 For donors, no differences were found in all variables (Supplementary Table 2).

 Clinical outcomes among recipients are summarized in Table 3.
 Accordingly, significant differences in ICU duration were observed (P = 0.041).
 No differences were found for other clinical outcomes.
 Our results indicated that RIPC did not improve clinical outcomes among recipients or shorten ICU and ventilation duration.
 On the contrary, those in the DR-RIPC groups seemed to have had longer ICU duration compared to those in the D-RIPC group.
 In addition, for postoperative complications, no significant differences were observed in donors before discharge (Supplementary Table 3).

 Thereafter, the overall survival among recipients was analyzed.
-Accordingly, the S-RIPC, D-RIPC, R-RIPC, and DR-RIPC groups had a 3-year survival rate of 90.9%, 96.1%, 90.2%, and 92.2%, respectively, with no differences between all four groups (Figure 2).
+Accordingly, the S-RIPC, D-RIPC, R-RIPC and DR-RIPC groups had a 3-year survival rate of 90.9%, 96.1%, 90.2%, and 92.2%, respectively, with no differences between all four groups (Figure 2).

 Lastly, subgroup analyses were performed for recipients, with the results being similar to those for the primary endpoint and clinical outcomes among recipients (Table 4).